 Services I offer professionally

 If students only memorize a number of phrases, they are deprived of the ability to improvise.
-Knowing how English really works and approaching the language from my “There are no grammatical exceptions” perspective, students are given a fishing rod, not a fish.
+Knowing how English really works and approaching the language from a structural perspective, students are given a fishing rod, not a fish.
 In the long run, the ability to adapt is more important than parroting back canned responses.